Harry Potter: Wizards Unite versus Pokemon Go

 And if you play in a car -- don't drive while playing! -- you fly over the road on a magic broomstick.
 The game looks whimsical, like the Burrow, the house of the Weasleys, and it's wonderful.

-On the flipside, Pokemon Go's map also feels far less distracting.
+On the upside, Pokemon Go's map also feels far less distracting.
 It has fewer structures and objects to interact with and fewer items and events that require your attention.

-And personally, while I don't like the live camera in either game that by default constantly reorients you on the map based on which way you are facing, the one in Harry Potter feels especially confusing and I turned it off as soon as I could.
+And personally, though I don't like the live camera in either game, which by default constantly reorients you on the map based on which way you're facing, the one in Harry Potter feels especially confusing and I turned it off as soon as I could.
 (To do that, from the suitcase, tap settings in the top-left corner, scroll down and turn off Map Camera Idle.)

 Winner: The map in Harry Potter: Wizards Unite feels rich and more immersive.
 It also feels cinematic, which might be too much.
 I'm going with Pokemon Go because it's a nice balance of immersion and usability.

-Gyms or Greenhouses: Structures in Harry Potter gives you more to do
+Gyms or greenhouses: Structures in Harry Potter give you more to do

-Inside the structures, dinner platters float, potted plants rotate in front of you, and you feel a bit like you're entered a magical room.
-And when you place a Portkey, you are transported to room in the Borgin and Burkes shop in Knockturn Alley.
-In this AR room, you can move around, walk up to and examine objects, and gather five Wrackspurts to earn rewards.
+Inside the structures, dinner platters float, potted plants rotate in front of you, and you feel a bit like you've entered a magical room.
+And when you place a Portkey, you're transported to a room in the Borgin and Burkes shop in Knockturn Alley.
+In this AR room, you can move around, walk up to and examine objects and gather five Wrackspurts to earn rewards.

-Pokemon Go -- with Pokestops and Gyms -- has fewer structures to engage, and of the two, only Gyms really feel like you've entered a room, to battle Pokemon.
-I can spin Pokestops in my sleep.
+Pokemon Go, with its pokestops and gyms, has fewer structures to engage with, and of the two, only gyms really feel like you've entered a room, to battle Pokemon.
+I can spin pokestops in my sleep.

 Winner: Harry Potter: Wizards Unite offers a more diverse AR experience and feels more realistic.
-If the only new bit of AR the Harry Potter game offers was the room you reach via a Portkey, it would be worth it.
+If the only new bit of AR the Harry Potter game offered was the room you reach via a Portkey, it'd be worth it.

 Wizards versus monsters: Greater challenge, greater reward

-Unlike Pokemon Go, Harry Potter is not about catching them all.
-It is largely about exploring the unexpected magical world around you and interacting with the various characters and creatures you encounter.
-The ways you deal with characters is much more challenging and rewarding, too, from casting spells to collaborating with other players to contain dark magic.
+Unlike Pokemon Go, Harry Potter isn't about catching them all.
+It's largely about exploring the unexpected magical world around you and interacting with the various characters and creatures you encounter.
+The way you deal with characters is much more challenging and rewarding too, from casting spells to collaborating with other players to contain dark magic.

 The real reason Harry Potter: Wizards Unite wins